-Fierce meat eating dinosaurs, majestic and grand ice aged mammals, bubbling volcanic hotspots….where else much you be that….Idaho?
-If you guessed Idaho, you’d be right!
+Fierce meat eating dinosaurs, majestic and grand ice aged mammals, bubbling volcanic hotspots - where might you be kids?
+If you guessed Idaho, you'd be right!

 The Idaho Museum of Natural History is a truly fascinating insight into earlier life in and around the state, with over 500,000 collections in anthropology (who used to live in the area?
 They even have collections of clothing and dolls from the people of the past), life science (everything we know and love above the ground), earth science (fossils, minerals, and all things found underneath our feet), as well as an interesting archive of ethnographic photographs.

 A long, long time ago, long before you were born, Idaho was a very different place, as was the whole world.

 It was full of amazing, wondrous and often very very BIG creatures who walked the earth where you now go to school and enjoy family time.